ellerbrock/talis.github.io/topics/source-control.md

 Include the issue tracker ticket number (followed by a colon) at the beginning of the summary line e.g. `ABC-1390:`.
 Use the imperative mood, explain what applying the commit will do, not what you did. i.e. "Fix bug XYZ".

 More detailed explanatory text, if necessary.
-Wrap it to 72 characters (this is because git log adds a padding of 4 blank spaces) when it formats messages[^6].
+Wrap it to 72 characters (this is because git log adds a padding of 4 blank spaces) when it formats messages.

 In some contexts, the first line is treated as the subject of the commit and the rest of the text as the body.
 The